munishm/bicep-workshop/README.md

 This repo contains the challenges to learn the [Bicep](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/overview?tabs=bicep).

+## Environment Setup

+You need to setup your machine before you should run the challenges.

+- Visual studio code
+  - You can download the VS code from [here](https://code.visualstudio.com/download)
+- Visual Studio code Bicep extension
+  - Install the VS code extension from [here](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-bicep)
+- CLI setup
+  - Please refer this [link](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/install) to install & run Bicep.
+You can use either Azure CLI or Powershell.

 ## What is Bicep

 Bicep is a new template language which is used to create the ARM template.
 You can either write ARM JSON from scratch or use Bicep language to create the ARM template.
 Bicep is a domain-specific language(DSL) that uses declarative syntax to deploy Azure resources.

 ![Bicep to resources](./images/bicep.png)